 This results in yellowing or discoloring of the lens, making the headlights look foggy.
 It is also a road hazard due to poor light output, especially when driving in inclement weather conditions or late at night.

 If you have faded, scratched and discolored headlights, you can restore them easily using DIY methods, but it must be done quickly before the plastic is damaged beyond repair.
-While you can try remedies such as toothpaste, baking soda or other home products, they can’t restore plastics.
+While you can try remedies such as toothpaste, baking soda or other home products, they can’t restore plastic or clean acrylic surfaces.
 A lot of effort for very little reward.

 To make your headlights looking brand new again, order your NOVUS Plastic Polish kit and follow these 10 steps.